instaunit/instaunit/README.md

 ## Documenting Tests

-Tests and documentation are naturally maintained together.
+Tests and documentation are naturally maintained together: when an endpoint is added or changed you must update your tests as well as the documentation that describes it.
 To generate documentation, simply add a description to a representative test case for your endpoint.
 You can pick and choose which tests generate documentation.

 Instaunit supports a variety of properties you can include to document a request but all you need to get started is `doc`: